Plex Server Rock-on

 ../../_images/plex_share_owner.png

-Note that the plex user does not exist by default but can be created easily by following the Users part of our documentation.
+Note that the plex user does not exist by default but can easily be created by following the Users part of the documentation.
 Please take a note of the created user’s UID and GID as they will be required in a later step.

 By visiting the System - Users page one can see the UID and GID of any user.